The Lavin Agency Speakers Bureau

 Revealing the truth of who we are is the glue that binds us together.

 Stories are the way we make sense of our lives—but we’re not always telling the right ones.
 Thankfully, psychotherapist and New York Times bestselling author Lori Gottlieb is a masterful guide for helping us rewrite the narratives that keep us stuck.
-Her TED talk was one of the Top 10 Most Watched of the Year, her book Maybe You Should Talk to Someone has sold over a million copies (and is currently being adapted for television), and she’s the author of The Atlantic’s weekly “Dear Therapist” column.
+Her TED talk was one of the Top 10 Most Watched of the Year, her book Maybe You Should Talk to Someone has sold over two million copies (and is currently being adapted for television), and she’s the author of the weekly “Ask the Therapist” column at The New York Times.
 Compassionate and charismatic, Gottlieb shows us that vulnerability isn’t a weakness, but a superpower for cultivating our healthiest, happiest, and most productive lives.

 “Rarely have I read a book that challenged me to see myself in an entirely new light, and was at the same time laugh-out-loud funny and utterly absorbing.”—Katie Couric